Most of the fees you post in Jackrabbit will be for class tuition fees. In addition, there will be other fees you will need to charge your families.

 - Add a Discount for the store item or click on the calculator icon.

 - The calculator icon opens up a Discount window where you can enter the discount amount, discount percentage or click on a Quick Discount button.
 The Quick discount buttons will calculate the correct amount.

-- Go to Tools > Edit Settings > Edit Drop-Down Lists > Transaction > Quick Discount to add up to 4 discount amounts.
+Gear (icon) > Settings > General > Drop-down List Editor (left menu) > Transaction > Quick Discount to add up to 4 discount amounts.

-- Click on Save Fee & Pay Now or Save Fee to complete the transaction and move to payment options in the Payment Transaction Entry page.
+- Click on Save Fee & Pay Now or Save Fee to complete the transaction and move to payment options on the Payment Transaction Entry page.